Seeed-Studio/MakerCamp/2026-01-MIT/affiliates/Ran/README.md

 ## From Research Prototype to Research Product
 ![tactorbots](images/tactorbots.png)
-Taking the opportunity of the researcher scale residency, I aim to optimize my [TactorBots](https://www.ranzhourobot.com/#/tactorbots/) toolkit.
+Taking the opportunity of the research at scale residency, I aim to optimize my [TactorBots](https://www.ranzhourobot.com/#/tactorbots/) toolkit.
 TactorBots is an open-sourced haptic toolkit to empower designers to explore emotional robotic touch.
 It contains eight plug-and-play wearable tactor modules that render a series of social gestures in a machinery way.
 Our specialized web GUI allows easy control, modification, and storage of tactile patterns to support fast prototyping.

 ### TactorBots 1.0 - Manually fixed PCB
 ![manufacturing](images/tactorbots_1.0.png)